nlp-compromise/nlp-corpus/README.md

 <!-- spacer -->
 <img height="85px" src="https://user-images.githubusercontent.com/399657/68221862-17ceb980-ffb8-11e9-87d4-7b30b6488f16.png"/>

-_nlp-corpus_ is a proud series of weird texts from a delicious smattering of sources - aimed at getting cosmopolitan flavours of english - highbrow, lowbrow and unibrow - dialects, typos, shakespearean, unicode, indian, 19th century, aggressive emoji, and epic nsfw slurs into your training data.
+**nlp-corpus** is a proud series of weird texts from a delicious smattering of sources - aimed at getting cosmopolitan flavours of english - _highbrow, lowbrow and unibrow_ - dialects, typos, shakespeare, unicode, 19th century, aggressive emoji, and epic nsfw slurs into your training data.

 it's role is mainly to kick the tires a bit, as creatively as possible, for fuzzy linguistic parsing.

+- suggestive American rock lyrics
 - campy _Friends_ tv-show transcripts
-- suggestive American rock lyrics - 70s/80s/90s
-- Singaporean SMS message corpus
 - vulnerable drug-trip reports from Erowid
+- singaporean SMS messages
 - State of the union logorrhea
 - generally-offensive 90's rap
 - Legal descriptions in NAFTA
 - 20th century romantic fiction
-- pedantic arguments of Wikipedia editors
+- pedantic arguments on reddit
+- arcane and dense jeopardy questions

 Note that some of this text is nsfw, or containing offensive content, badly-formatted unicode, weird indentation, ascii art, antiquated shorthands, etc.